Ringoshiroku/ctf-learning-ground/ctf.hology7.my.id/forensic/basicforen/ReadMe.md

-Name: basicforen
+# basicforen
-Value: 0
+100 points

-Description: all you need is basic foren skill... so ez
+all you need is basic foren skill... so ez

 Author : **JersYY**